reda96/dashboard_SQ-Task/README.md

 # DashboardApplication

 steps to run the project:
+1- clone the repo
-1- run npm install in the root folder
+2- run npm install in the root folder
-2- run npm start to start the application locally
+3- run npm start to start the application locally

 Applicatio Guide: